digitalpalidictionary/rus/src/help.md

 # Coding Help Needed!

-I am looking for some coding help.
+I am looking for some help with coding various aspects of the Digital Pāḷi Dictionary Project.
 If you have the expertise and the interest, [please get in touch by email](mailto:digitalpalidictionary@gmail.com)

 ## JavaScript

 I would like to integrate DPD into [The Buddha's Words website](https://thebuddhaswords.net/home/index.html).
-There is currently a Pāḷi dictionary lookup system, but it is very outdated, it's the same as the one on Sutta Central.
+There is currently a Pāḷi dictionary lookup system, but it is very outdated - the same as on Sutta Central.
 I have devised a method to give [more accurate word-recognition](https://github.com/digitalpalidictionary/dpd-db/tree/main/tbw) and need some assistance with the JavaScript implementation.
 I don't think it will be very complex.
 Once created, the same system can be easily re-used in other websites.

 ## Flutter